 J.M.
 Farkas' (2013) first book, Be Brave: An Unlikely Manual for Erasing Heartbreak – an erasure of Beowolf – was published in early 2018.
-Her second, How to Be a Poet - an erasure of Ovid's Ars Amatoria, or "The Book of Love, will be published in November of 2019.
+Her second, How to Be a Poet - an erasure of Ovid's Ars Amatoria, or "The Art of Love," was published in November of 2019.

-Diane Jay (2014) “The Institutionalized Wrath Writes: Why I Write.”
+Diane Jay's (2014) “The Institutionalized Wrath Writes: Why I Write.”
 Temptations - Seven Deadly Sins (Lost Tower, 2016) “Perfect Day Begins” Confluence (The Journal of Graduate Liberal Studies, 2016)

-Alexandra Siy (2015) Voyager's Greatest Hits: The Epic Trek To Interstellar Space was published by Charlesbridge in 2017.
+Alexandra Siy's (2015) Voyager's Greatest Hits: The Epic Trek To Interstellar Space was published by Charlesbridge in 2017.

-Erika Lewis (2015) novel Game of Shadows was published by TOR Forge in 2016, and The Color of Dragons was published by Harper Teen in October, 2021.
+Erika Lewis's (2015) novel Game of Shadows was published by TOR Forge in 2016, and The Color of Dragons was published by Harper Teen in October, 2021.
 She is currently developing the Tierney Murphy Trials, a new series for the middle grade imprint Starscape at Macmillan to be published in 2021.
 She has also authored The 49TH Key, an all ages graphic novel from Heavy Metal, and the on-going comic series Firebrand and Acursian from Legendary Entertainment, as well as #GUARDIAN for Awesome Entertainment in the U.K.

 Eugenie (Janie) Havemeyer (2016) sold her picture book based on the life of Bessie Stringfield to The Creative Company/Creative Editions.
 In addition, she had two books published in 2018 through Norwood House Press: Should Kids Wear School Uniforms? and Should Kids Get Allowance?
 New titles in Spring 2019 include Chinese Immigrants: In Their Shoes and Infected!
 She has also sold two poems to Highlights HELLO magazine.

 Janice Milusich's (2016) fiction piece was published in Spider magazine, 2019.